What Is a DEIR

 Is this a good fit for Saranap?

-There is a current proposal before the County to build a mixed-use development with commercial, retail and residential units on four sites near the corner of Boulevard Way and Saranap Avenue.
+There’s a proposal before the County to build a mixed-use development with commercial, retail and residential units on four sites near the corner of Boulevard Way and Saranap Avenue.

 Take a look at what is being proposed, then make up your mind about this project